Transferring your ISA

 How to transfer your ISA

 To switch providers, contact the ISA provider you want to move to and fill out an ISA transfer form to move your account.
 If you withdraw the money without doing this, you will not be able to reinvest that part of your tax-free allowance again.

 Deadlines and complaints

 ISA transfers should take no longer than:

-- 15 working days for a cash ISA and a cash Lifetime ISA
+- 15 working days for transfers between cash ISAs

-If your transfer takes longer than this, contact your ISA provider.
+If your transfer takes longer than it should, contact your ISA provider.

 If you’re unhappy with the response, you can take the matter up with the Financial Ombudsman Service.